 In a poster presented at the 2000 American Psychiatric Association’s annual meeting, Robert Morton MD et al of the University of Oklahoma reported on their study that examined 126 depressed or bipolar outpatients for apathy.
 They found that 79 percent met Dr Marin’s criteria for this state of mind.

-Certainly, apathy rates a mention in a future DSM, if for no other reason than to put on notice the people who treat us.
+Certainly, apathy rates a mention in a future DSM (not that it will ever happen), if for no other reason than to put on notice the people who treat us.
 At the 2005 American Neuropsychiatric Association annual meeting, James Duffy MD of the University of Connecticut urged its inclusion in the next edition.
 "Patients who are apathetic do not take care of themselves as well as patients who are not apathetic," he argued.
 But he was talking in the context of neuropsychiatric illnesses.

-So far, apathy has no champion from the depression quarter, which explains why you won't see apathy in the DSM-5, not that anyone cares.
+So far, apathy has no champion from the depression quarter, which explains why you won't see apathy in the DSM, not that anyone cares.

 Small studies and clinical experience have found that apathetic patients have responded to meds that activate dopamine and/or enhance what is called cholinergic function (vital to cognition).
 These include: Symmetrel and Parlodel (for Parkinson’s), Aricept and Exelon (for Alzheimer’s), amphetamine, Wellbutrin, Ritalin, and selegiline (an MAOI for Parkinson’s).
 In the development pipeline are a new generation of dopamine agonists.